SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Such a prescription doesn’t try and force-feeds a feeling of healthy unease so much as a practice of healthy unease concerning aviation safety hazards.

-4 – Clear about Teamwork and Blamelessness
+4 – Clear About Teamwork and Blamelessness

 Teamwork is an allusive word in aviation safety management systems, as it can mean many different things.
-But aviation SMS’ core value is risk management, and teamwork in terms of risk management means that the failure of one person is also the failure of the whole.
+However, aviation SMS’ core value is risk management, and teamwork in terms of risk management means that the failure of one person is also the failure of the whole.

 When problems do occur, the natural reaction is to: